shiyis/nlpwme/modules/1a-nn.md

 _Movement-$\alpha$_ - During transformation, the d-structure turns into the s-structure which reflects (more or less) the actual form of the generated sentence.
 This movement is constrained by restrictions on the positions, items moved, and other properties of a chain.
 This is very crucial to pay attention to if a language modeling task needs to done addressing such a movement.

 ❓Why is this important to bring up here?

 As I have understood it, this is exactly a functionalism reductionism approach of mapping a natural language, in the sense that the constituent parts of an entire phrasal structure is the simpler reduction of the entire sentence as a whole.

-And The correspondences between cognitive linguistics and connectionism are intriguing.
+And the correspondences between cognitive linguistics and connectionism are intriguing.
 Cognitive linguists view grammar as a schematic coding system that is induced from a very large number of pairings of form with meaning.
 The account of polysemy points to the need for a mechanism that can induce categories from a set of examples, learn to extract rules from rule-governed data, and resolve conflicts in rules by constraint satisfaction.

 ##### Addressing The Issues with Non-Autonomy Of Syntax And Non-compositionality of Semantics